 - limiting exposure to chemicals, dust, and fumes, where possible

 Some people with lung or airway damage need surgery.
 Lung volume reduction surgery can remove damaged tissue.
 With lung transplantation, a surgeon replaces a damaged lung with a healthy lung from a donor.

 - treating existing lung conditions

 - avoiding exposure to toxic fumes and chemicals

-Hypercapnia is caused by too much carbon dioxide in the blood.
-There are several reasons why this might happen, and addressing these is key to managing symptoms and improving a person’s quality of life.
+Hypercapnia is when there is too much carbon dioxide in the blood.
+Addressing the underlying cause is key to managing symptoms and improving a person’s quality of life.